c3lang/c3docs-old/docs/functions.md

 ### Restrictions on methods

 - Methods on a struct/union may not have the same name as a member.
-- Methods only works on struct, union and enum types.
+- Methods only works on distinct, struct, union and enum types.
 - When taking a function pointer of a method, use the full name.
 - Using sub types, overlapping function names will be shadowed.